-An initial dose of 2 to 4 mg carprofen per kg bodyweight per day is recommended to be given as a single or in two equally divided doses.
-Subject to clinical response, the dose may be reduced after 7 days to 2 mg carprofen/kg bodyweight/day given as a single dose.
-To extend analgesic cover post-operatively, parenteral therapy with solution for injection may be followed with tablets at 4 mg/kg/day for up to 5 days.
-Duration of treatment will be dependent upon the response seen, but the dog's condition should be reappraised by the veterinary surgeon after 14 days therapy.
+2 to 4 mg carprofen per kg bodyweight per day.
+An initial dose of 4 mg carprofen per kg bodyweight per day given as a single daily dose or in two equally divided doses may, subject to clinical response, be reduced after 7 days to 2 mg carprofen/kg bodyweight/day given as a single dose.
+Duration of treatment will be dependent upon the response seen.
+Long term treatment should be under regular veterinary supervision.
+To extend analgesic and anti-inflammatory cover post-operatively, parenteral preoperative treatment may be followed with Carprofen tablets at 4 mg/kg/day for up to 5 days.
+To ensure a correct dosage, body weight should be determined as accurately as possible to avoid underdosing.
 4.10 Overdose (symptoms, emergency procedures, antidotes), if necessary Although studies investigating the safety of carprofen at overdose have been performed, no signs of toxicity appeared when dogs were treated with carprofen at levels up to 6 mg/kg twice daily for 7 days (3 times the recommended dose rate of 4mg/kg) and 6mg/kg once daily for a further 7 days.
 (1.5 times the recommended dose rate of 4 mg/kg).
 There is no specific antidote for carprofen overdosage but general supportive therapy, as applied to clinical overdosage with NSAIDs should be applied.
 4.11 Withdrawal period(s) Not applicable.

-5. PHARMACOLOGICAL PROPERTIES
+5 PHARMACOLOGICAL or IMMUNOLOGICAL PROPERTIES

-Pharmacotherapeutic group: Antiinflammatory and antirheumatic products, non-steroids, propionic acid derivatives
+Pharmacotherapeutic group: Antiinflammatory and antirheumatic products, non-steroids

-ATCvet code: OM01AE91
+ATCvet code: QM01AE91

 5.1 Pharmacodynamic properties

 Carprofen possesses anti-inflammatory, analgesic and antipyretic activity.
 Like most other NSAID's, carprofen is an inhibitor of the enzyme cyclo-oxygenase of the arachidonic acid cascade.

-However, the inhibition of prostaglandin synthesis by carprofen is slight in relation to its antiinflammatory and analgesic potency.
+However, the inhibition of prostaglandin synthesis by carprofen is slight in relation to its anti-inflammatory and analgesic potency.
 The precise mode of action of carprofen is not clear.

 Carprofen is a chiral drug with the S(+) enantiomer being more active than the R(-) enantiomer.
 There is no chiral inversion between the enantiomers in-vivo.

 5.2 Pharmacokinetic particulars

 Carprofen is well absorbed after oral administration (>90%) and is highly protein bound.
 Peak plasma concentrations are achieved between 1 h and 3 h after administration.

 Carprofen is characterized by a half-life of approximately 10 hours in dogs.
 Carprofen is eliminated in dogs primarily by means of biotransformation in the liver, followed by rapid excretion of the resulting metabolites in feces (70-80%) and urine (10-20%).
 Some enterohepatic circulation has been detected.

-6. PHARMACEUTICAL PARTICULARS
+6 PHARMACEUTICAL PARTICULARS

 6.1 List of excipients

+Lactose monohydrate

+Maize starch

+Ferric oxide red (E172)

+Ferric oxide black (E172)

+Povidone K30

-Ferric oxide red (E172) Ferric oxide black (E172) Lactose monohydrate Maize starch Povidone K30 Sodium starch glycolate, type A Colloidal anhydrous silica Meat flavour 10022 Talc Magnesium stearate
+Sodium starch glycolate, type A

+Colloidal anhydrous silica

+Meat flavour 10022

+Talc

+Magnesium stearate

-6.2 Incompatibilities
+6.2 Major incompatibilities

 Not applicable.